 The client is ordering the original (physical) copy of the artartwork.
 The client retains the right to resell the original artwork in an unaltered state with the certificate of authenticity if one was provided.
 Work before May 2015 may not include a certificate.

-The client has the right to use the artwork in its unaltered form for personal uses such as desktop screensavers and personal blogs or websites.
-The only alteration of an image allowed is cropping for the use of an icon on a website or forum (non commercial use only).
-When posting full artwork online, the artwork must be a low resolution file with the artist's signature included and a link back to the image either here on deviantART or Facebook.
+The client has the right to use the artwork for personal uses such as desktop screensavers and personal blogs or websites.
+The image may be altered by cropping for the use of an icon on a website or forum (non commercial use only).
+When posting full artwork online, the artwork must be a low resolution file or watermarked with the artist's signature included and a link back to the image either here on deviantART or Facebook.

 The client may not claim the artwork as their own.